Rosvend/UPBot/README.md

-# UPB RAG Career Exploration Assistant
+# UPBot: You Career Exploration Assistant

-A Retrieval-Augmented Generation (RAG) system to help prospective students explore UPB's engineering programs conversationally in Spanish.
+UPBot is a Retrieval-Augmented Generation (RAG) system to help prospective students explore UPB's engineering programs conversationally in Spanish.
 The system uses manually curated markdown documents and provides multi-strategy retrieval for accurate, context-aware responses.

 ## Features